 As you’re considering how to treat your uterine fibroids, you probably want to know the details of all the different options: how to prepare, what to expect during the procedure, and how recovery will be.

-With uterine fibroid embolization (UFE), it’s no different.
-You know the pros and cons, but you want to know more, and the best place to find the answers is with the interventional radiologist who will be performing the procedure.
+With uterine fibroid embolization (ufe), it’s no different.
+You know the pros and cons, but you want to learn more, and the best place to find the answers is with the interventional radiologist who will be performing the procedure.
 Use these five questions to get the conversation started.